Quantifying disparities in intimate partner violence: a machine learning method to correct for underreporting: Introduction

 \section{Introduction}

-Reducing health disparities requires accurate estimates of the extent to which a medical condition disproportionately affects different groups.
-The \emph{relative prevalence} captures how much more frequently a condition occurs in one group compared to another --- $\frac{\text{prevalence in group A}}{\text{prevalence in group B}}$ --- with high relative prevalence estimates suggesting concrete areas for funding, outreach, and research\cite{penman2016measurement}.
-As one example, consider the diabetes epidemic among Native Americans in the early 1990s.
-Hundreds of papers were written about the high relative prevalence of diabetes for Native populations in the United States\cite{edwards2009state}.
-In response, the U.S. Congress established the Special Diabetes Program for Indians, which developed community-based interventions in collaboration with over 40 tribes.
-Over the next 16 years, Native American tribes saw a 30-50\% decrease in diabetes related complications \cite{ihs2017}.
-Recent work further emphasizes the importance of measuring differences in diagnosis rates between groups\cite{seyyed2021underdiagnosis}.
+There are enormous disparities in women's health across race, age, socioeconomic status, and other dimensions.
+Mitigating these disparities requires accurate estimates of the extent to which a medical condition disproportionately affects different groups.
+The \emph{relative prevalence} does so by capturing how much more frequently a condition occurs in one group compared to another --- $\frac{\text{prevalence in group A}}{\text{prevalence in group B}}$ --- with high relative prevalence estimates suggesting concrete areas to increase funding, research, and resources.
+Public health decisions often rely on such estimates to develop, allocate, and advocate for interventions.
+For example, research revealing startling disparities in maternal mortality between Black and white women\cite{macdorman2017trends} led to Congressional policy that has invested billions in funding towards evidence-based interventions to improve Black maternal health\cite{WH}.

-However, accurately estimating relative prevalence is challenging for underreported medical conditions.
-Only a small percentage of true positives may be labeled as positive, and the probability of a positive diagnosis can vary by group\cite{geiger2003racial}.
-Consider intimate partner violence, a notoriously underdiagnosed condition: not only is the diagnosis probability of true cases estimated to be only $\sim$25\%, but this probability varies across racial groups\cite{schafer2008using}.
-Underdiagnosis in one group and not another can mask health disparities, making it appear that a condition is equally prevalent in two populations when it is not.
+However, it remains challenging to produce accurate relative prevalence estimates for many conditions in women's health due to widespread \emph{underreporting} (Fig. \ref{fig:intro}A).
+With underreported health conditions, only a small percentage of true positives may be labeled as positive; worse, the probability of correctly diagnosing a positive case can vary by group\cite{geiger2003racial}.
+This is especially relevant to intimate partner violence, a notoriously underreported condition: true cases are only correctly diagnosed an estimated $\sim$25\% of the time, and this probability varies across racial groups\cite{schafer2008using}.
+Underreporting in one group and not another can mask health disparities, making it appear that a condition is equally prevalent in two populations when it is not, or more prevalent in one population than in another when it is not.
+These errors obscure where resources are most needed, and consequently inhibit the development of effective health policy.